Progress MS-11

 Progress MS-11 (Прогресс МC-11), identified by NASA as Progress 72P, was a Progress spaceflight operated by Roscosmos to resupply the International Space Station (ISS).
 This was the 163rd flight of a Progress spacecraft.

 History

 The Progress-MS is an uncrewed freighter based on the Progress-M featuring improved avionics.
 This improved variant first launched on 21 December 2015.
-It has the following improvements:
+It included the following improvements: